I teach courses in political theory, research methods for the social sciences, and theory driven treatments of American politics and law.

 University of Massachusetts Lowell

 At UML, I teach undergraduate and graduate courses in political theory.
-In 2022-2023, I taught Intro to Political Theory, American Political Thought, an undergrad/grad seminar on The Concept of Power, and a graduate seminar on Comparative Political Theory.
-I was also named the top instructor in the political science department by our students.
-In 2023-2024, I’ll be teaching an introductory research methods course for political science majors and Intro to Theory in the fall semester, and then The Concept of Power in the spring.
+In 2022-2024, I taught Intro to Political Theory, American Political Thought, an undergrad/grad seminar on The Concept of Power, and a graduate seminar on Comparative Political Theory.
+I was also named the top instructor in the political science department by our students in 2023.
+In 2024-2025, I’ll be teaching two joint undergrad/grad seminars: Comparative Political Theory in the fall semester and The Concept of Power in the spring.

 Intro to Theory syllabus | CPT syllabus | APT syllabus | Concept of Power syllabus